 Diabetic Eye Disease

 Diabetes and vision are tightly linked.
-If you have diabetes, you need to be aware that this disease puts you at a greater risk for developing vision problems.
+If you have diabetes, you need to be aware that this disease puts you at a greater risk of developing vision problems.
 Make sure you stay on top of your eye health by scheduling annual diabetic eye exams at What a Spectacle Optometry.

 Glaucoma Testing and Treatment